jon-jacky/PyModel/samples/Socket/README.txt

 a large range of argument values, but the domain for that action can limit it to a few, or just one.
 Different domains can be written that select different collections of arguments.
-The *deterministic* module is PyModel configuration file that redefines the domains of send_return and recv_return.
+The *deterministic* module is a PyModel configuration file that redefines the domains of send_return and recv_return.
 Here both are *state-dependent domains*.
 Now send_return always accepts the entire argument of send_call (not just a prefix, as specified in its enabling condition), and